sanjays1/iceberg/README.md

   iceberg serve [flags]

 Flags:
+  -p, --access-policy string           path to the policy file.
-  -a, --addr string               address that iceberg will listen on (default ":8080")
+  -f, --access-policy-format string    format of the policy file (default "json") -a, --addr string                    address that iceberg will listen on (default ":8080")
-      --client-ca string          path to CA bundle for client authentication --client-ca-format string   format of the CA bundle for client authentication, either pkcs7 or pem (default "pkcs7") -f, --format string             format of the policy file (default "json") -h, --help                      help for serve
+      --behavior-not-found string      default behavior when a file is not found.
+One of: redirect,none (default "none") --client-ca string               path to CA bundle for client authentication --client-ca-format string        format of the CA bundle for client authentication, either pkcs7 or pem (default "pkcs7")
-  -l, --log string                path to the log output.
-Defaults to stdout. (default "-") -p, --policy string             path to the policy file.
+  -h, --help                           help for serve -l, --log string                     path to the log output.
+Defaults to stdout. (default "-")
       --public-location string         the public location of the server used for redirects --redirect string                address that iceberg will listen to and redirect requests to the public location -r, --root string                    path to the document root served --server-cert string             path to server public cert --server-key string              path to server private key -t, --template string                path to the template file used during directory listing --timeout-idle string            maximum amount of time to wait for the next request when keep-alives are enabled (default "5m")
-      --timeout-read string       maximum duration for reading the entire request (default "15m") --timeout-write string      maximum duration before timing out writes of the response (default "5m")
+      --timeout-read string            maximum duration for reading the entire request (default "15m") --timeout-write string           maximum duration before timing out writes of the response (default "5m") --tls-curve-preferences string   curve preferences (default "X25519,CurveP256,CurveP384,CurveP521")
+      --tls-max-version string         maximum TLS version accepted for requests (default "1.3") --tls-min-version string         minimum TLS version accepted for requests (default "1.0")
 ```

 ### Network Encryption